Constitutional Law Courses

 Constitutional Law for LL.M.
 Students

 This course is designed to introduce LL.M. students to U.S. constitutional law.
-Topics to be covered include the theory, development and practice of judicial review, the power of, and limitations on, judicial power, the allocation of powers among the legislative, executive, and judicial branches, judicial involvement in economic policy, and the role of the Supreme Court in adjudicating disputes between the states and the federal government.
+Topics covered include the theory, development and practice of judicial review, the power of, and limitations on, judicial power, the allocation of powers among the legislative, executive, and judicial branches, judicial involvement in economic policy, and the role of the Supreme Court in adjudicating disputes between the states and the federal government.
 In addition, the course will cover key doctrines in the areas of equal protection and substantive due process.
-This class has a final exam.
-Participation may be considered in final grading.

 Previously: